redux-saga/redux-saga/docs/recipes/README.md

 ## Retrying XHR calls

-To retry a XHR call for a specific amount of times, use a for loop with a delay:
+To retry an XHR call for a specific amount of times, use a for loop with a delay:

 ```javascript